-Draw a Person Test (DAP) - a great way to tell a kid's intelligence
+Draw a Person Test (DAP) – A great way to tell a child’s intelligence

 Recently I went to the doctor for my son's yearly check-up.
 Our doctor is fantastic, and I am so lucky that I was fortunate enough to get him.
 Everytime we go, I learn something very interesting, this time was no exception.